TD-Null/LibraryManagement/README.md

 These will be the main components used for the software implementation of the library management system.

 ### Accounts
+Each user registered into the system will have a single account associated to them.
+These users could either be librarians or members, each with their own different authorizations to certain requests.
+Each user will also have a single library card associated to their account that will be given to them once they have registered an account in the system.

+* Signup/Register -

 ### Catalog